almazkun/effective_python/chapter_4_Comprehensions_and_Generators_27-36/README.md

         for sublist_2 in sublist_1
         for x in sublist_2]
 ```
-Here, is the regular `for loop` statemnent producing same result:
+Here, is the regular `for loop` statement producing same result:
 ```python
 flat = []
 for sublist_1 in my_list: